Madhur3006/Docubot-AI/README.md

-# # PDF CHATBOT
+# PDF CHATBOT

-This project lets the user upload their PDF file and chat with the content inside.
-Along with this they have the functionality to ask follow up questions.
+The AI PDF Reader is an innovative web application that empowers users to interact with the content of their PDF documents through a chat interface.
+With this tool, users can seamlessly upload their PDF files, engage in conversations based on the document content, and even ask follow-up questions for deeper insights.
+Dive into your PDFs like never before and unlock the potential of intelligent document interaction with the AI PDF Reader.

 ### A typical top-level directory layout